shostakovich/mugim/source/projects/index.markdown

 Here are some of the project that I worked on.
 There are a few more - especially side projects..
 But most of them are not worth mentioning ;)

+## Git-Shots

+{% img /images/uploads/2013-03/git.mug.im.jpg %}

+[GitShots](http://git.mug.im) is a very simple project.
+I take a foto of me, every time I commit something into GIT.

+I publish the fotos to a website.
+Why?
+I have no idea!

 ### Helpster.de + Pointoo.de

 Currently I work on helpster.de and pointoo.de.